 When a tooth (even a healthy one) is extracted, the socket and jaw bone around it are typically cracked or fractured which reduces the blood supply to the traumatised bone and thus sets up the perfect stage for a cavitation to form.

 Additionally, teeth that are pulled often have infected roots and/or membranes, and unless all of the infected material is carefully removed together with the tooth, some of the infectious material will be left behind.
-The blood produced during the extraction will clot in the socket, which gradually closes sealing in the bacteria which happily multiply and start a cavitation infection.

 In most all cases, the end result (which can take years to accomplish and is usually painless with no signs of acute infection such as swelling, redness etc.) seems to be the formation of a hollow centre or cavity lined with dead bone (this bone death or ischemic osteonecrosis is due to poor perfusion of oxygen from the blood).
-The body' responds by sealing the area off with fat.
+The body responds by sealing the area off with fat.

 Other ways for cavitations to form

-The jaws are not the only bones in the human body where cavitation infections can arise - orthopaedic surgeons have long known them to occur after various traumas to the skeleton.
-Since cavitations typically originate from an interruption of the blood supply to the bone with subsequent bone death, any accident inflicting major injury to the bone can cause a cavitation infection, with the dead bone allowing bacteria to settle in the necrotic area.
-Regarding jawbone cavitations, in addition to physical trauma such as falling on your chin or receiving a blow to your jaw, root canal4 and orthodontic treatment5 can also start a cavitation infection in your jaw.
+Regarding jawbone cavitations, in addition to physical trauma such as falling on your chin or receiving a blow to your jaw, root canal[4] and orthodontic treatment[5] can also start a cavitation infection in your jaw.
 Jawbone cavitations are also found under impacted teeth (frequently the wisdom teeth), as well as under infected or dead teeth.

 Last but not least, dental injections can trigger a cavitation infection in your jawbone.
 While this may partially be due to the fact that the local anaesthetic typically reduces the blood supply, it is permissible to speculate here whether this would mostly apply to injections done quickly rather than slowly.
-Based on personal experience, the former hurt like hell (i.e. inflicts damage to the tissue) while the latter are actually painless.6

 Effects and symptoms of cavitations

 Cavitation infections can be silent, painless and symptomless for many years, but they also can have wide-ranging and extremely serious effects.
-They can cause trigeminal neuralgia, facial/jaw pain and/or chronic migraine headaches.* When this kind of pain is mistaken for toothache, sound teeth are frequently extracted or root-treated with all the potential consequences (such as more focal infections).2
+They can cause trigeminal neuralgia, facial/jaw pain and/or chronic migraine headaches.*

 * There is a special term - NICOs (neuralgia-inducing cavitational osteonecrosis, i.e. a cavity lined with dead bone that causes pain) - to designate cavitations that lead to neuralgic pain.
+The landmark book Root Canal Cover-Up by Dr. George E. Meinig includes a "Brief Review of NICO" written by Z. E. Bouquot, DDS, MSD.

 Not according to the authors mentioned on this page who argue that the infection is encapsulated and inaccessible to the blood supply/immune system and that the only way to get on top of such infections is removing the affected tooth or teeth and surgically cleaning the jaw bone.

 (Not only) out of sheer principle, Healing Teeth Naturally heartily disagrees :-).
-One of the reasons is the following: if cavitation infections manage to have systemic effects, there must be an "exit" somewhere allowing them to spread out.
+One of the reasons is the following: if cavitation infections manage to have systemic effects, there must be an "exit" somewhere allowing them to spread.
 And an exit typically also serves as an entryway, so there should exist a natural access to them as well.

 Cleaning / removing dental cavitation infections surgically

 Depending on the size of the cavitation, this can be a major operation.
 The bone is opened with a drill, the soft, dead, infected bone is scraped away and the underlying remaining healthy bone thoroughly washed and disinfected (Drs Munro-Hall use saline, iodine and oil of cloves for this purpose).
-After a cavitation has been thoroughly professionally cleaned in this manner, the above-mentioned symptoms and afflictions will frequently disappear quickly.

 How to tell whether you have a cavitation infection

 Try applying increasing pressure with your fingers on both sides of the jaw-bone above a suspicious tooth.
-A painful sensation as you press harder indicates the presence of a cavitation.
+A painful sensation as you press harder (likely) indicates the presence of a cavitation.

 Since as mentioned, x-rays will hardly give a clue as to the presence of a cavitation (while simultaneously increasing thyroid cancer risk), a specialised machine, the Cavitat Ultrasound Scanner, has in recent decades come to the rescue.
-A Cavitat scan will provide a reliable means of determining the presence of a cavitation as well as its location and extent in three dimensions (thanks to the cavitation infection being hollow).

 Dental cavitation infections: therapeutic self-help approaches?